-Comfort Systems' activities are within the mechanical services industry, which is the single industry segment served by the Company.
-Under SFAS No. 131, "Disclosures About Segments of an Enterprise and Related Information," each operating subsidiary represents an operating segment and these segments have been aggregated, as no individual operating unit is material and the operating units meet a majority of SFAS No. 131's aggregation criteria.
+Our activities are within the mechanical services industry, which is the single industry segment we serve.
+Under SFAS No. 131, "Disclosures About Segments of an Enterprise and Related Information," each operating subsidiary represents an operating segment and these segments have been aggregated, as the operating units meet all of SFAS No. 131's aggregation criteria.